miovinelli66gto/ComEd-Rate-Tracker/README.md

 # ComEd-Rate-Tracker
-Northern Illinois, ComEd is a The Power company.
-This polls their website and gets the 5 Minute Rate and the Hourly Rate per kilowatt.
+Northern Illinois, ComEd is a Power company.
+The drivers and Application are written in Groovy and tested on Hubitat.
+The Driver polls ComEd's website and returns the 5-minute rate and the Hourly Rate per kilowatt.